emerickpe/InstagramApp/README.md

 ### DEBUG MODE

-To launch the project in debug just use `expo start`( or `npm start`, `yarn start`) Expo CLI starts Metro Bundler, which is an HTTP server that compiles the JavaScript code of your app.
+To launch the project in debug just use `expo start`( or `npm start`, `yarn start`) Expo CLI starts Metro Bundler, which is an HTTP server that compiles the JavaScript code of your app using Babel and serves it to the Expo app.
+It also pops up Expo Dev Tools, a graphical interface for Expo CLI.

 #### Using your phone or tablet